artoale/karma-brackets/README.md

 You can also enjoy karma auto-watch feature by simply putting the `autoWatch` variable to `true` in karma config file.

+##Troubleshooting

+If the icon in the status bar keep spinning while karma started correctly (browsers opened and with green bar) check if, for some reason, you have a local version of karma installed in `node_modules` (e.g, if you're using generator-angular for Yeoman that's the case).
+Even  if you run the 'global' karma, plugins will be searched within the local installation.
+To fix it simply run `npm install --save-dev karma-brackets` to install the reporter locally and add it to your package.json

 ##To-do
 * <del>Live testing, test-on-save</del>
 * <del>Port the brackets reporter to the new (unstable) brackets reporter format</del>